-Approximately 639 commercial establishments occur in the project study area, 10 with the majority of uses providing services for area residents and employees rather than tourists or commuters.
-Among the commercial uses, approximately 264 establishments are considered retail activities such as convenience stores, grocery stores and auto dealerships.
+Approximately 639 commercial establishments occur in the project study area, 10 with the majority of uses providing services for area residents and employees.
+Among the commercial uses, approximately 264 establishments are considered retail activities such as convenience stores, grocery stores, and auto dealerships.
 An additional 133 establishments serve as offices for professionals including lawyers, doctors, dentists, and engineers.
 The remaining 242 establishments are considered "general" commercial activity such as automobile repair shops and beauty salons.